jdve/website/content/_index.md

 # About Me

 Hi!
 My name is Jonathan Van Eenwyk.
-I'm a software guy--part developer, part architect, part project manager.
-I enjoy designing creative solutions to hard problems, and I love building the right talent team to make it happen.
-I'm co-director of [Vihanti Digital Services](//vihanti.com/), helping businesses everywhere unleash their creativity.
+I'm a software consultant with a penchant for tackling hard problems with creative solutions.

 {{< grid-icons >}}
    {{< grid-icon title="Talent" icon="fa-search" >}}